-While the glue was drying, I just googled pumpkin clip art and found a shape I liked, then blew it up to about 12” x 18” in a Word document, printed it out in sections on multiple sheets, taped it together, and cut it out.
+While the glue was drying, I just did a quick Google search for “pumpkin clip art” and found a basic pumpkin shape that I liked.
+I blew this up to about 11” x 18” in a Word document, printed it out in sections on multiple sheets, taped it together, and cut it out.
 This was my pumpkin template.

 Once the glue dried, I removed the boards from the clamps and traced along this pumpkin template onto one of my panels.

 Then, I simply cut this out using a jig saw.

 Once the first pumpkin was cut out, I traced it onto the second panel and cut it out as well with a jig saw.

 I tried to get these two cut outs as close to the same shape as possible–this will help make clean up easier later.